openstack/nova-specs/specs/rocky/approved/servers-ips-non-unique-network-names.rst

 REST API impact
 ---------------

-Two changes to API by new microversion:
+Five changes to API by new microversion:

 Change resource path from::